mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-subfile.md

 data-asna-row="4-23"
 ```

-> Changing the value of `SFLC_SubfilePage` requires re-compilation of the Logic program.
-Records written to the Subfile need to march records indicated in the Markup.
+> Changing the value of `SFLC_SubfilePage` may require re-compilation of the Logic program.
+Records written to the Subfile need to match or exceed records indicated in the Markup.

 Inside the `div` with Row RowSpan in the SubfileControl record comes the `for` loop, defined as follows: